SergiCarol/net2vec/README.md

 # RouteNet

 RouteNet is a GNN implementation that aims to predict the delay and/or jitter of a network topology.
-Previous attempts where able to predict the delay of topologies with an amount of nodes close to the original training topology.
+Previous attempts were able to predict the delay of topologies with an amount of nodes close to the original training topology.
 With this new implementation we are able to train multiple topologies at the same time to create a GNN that is able to **generalize** the prediction of delay with topologies between 10 and 50 nodes.

-In this case we used 14 and 50 nodes as training for the GNN and 24 nodes as evaluation, achieving proimising results with the evaluations on the 3 topologies.
+In this case we used 14 and 50 nodes as training for the GNN and 24 nodes as evaluation, achieving promising results with the evaluations on the 3 topologies.
 It is also clear that RouteNet could also be used with more topologies, ej: 14, 50, 100, 150 nodes, to create a bigger generalization.

 # SetUp
-In order to setup the envoriment to try and run **RouteNet** we first need to install some python packages through *pip*
+In order to setup the environment to try and run **RouteNet** we first need to install some python packages through *pip*
 ```sh
 $ pip install -r Utils/requirements.txt
 ```